Present Value Calculator

 Limitations and Common Errors

 PV analysis assumes the discount rate holds constant across the period.
 Real rates change.
 Sensitivity analysis at multiple discount rates gives a more realistic range.
 PV does not capture risk differently across cash flows.
 A guaranteed 1,000 and a risky 1,000 with 50% probability of non-payment should use different discount rates.
-Use higher discount rates for uncertain cash flows.
+Uncertain cash flows are typically discounted at higher rates.
 PV also ignores liquidity — 10,000 today is worth more than 10,000 in 5 years if cash is needed for an immediate opportunity, beyond what the discount rate captures.

 PV Chain Calculations